parker20121/facescv/README.md

     java -Xms4g -Xmx6g -jar target/facescv-1.0-jar-with-dependencies.jar

-### Supported System Commands
+### Application Commands

-The following commands are supported.
+The following commands are supported when the application is running.

 Create facial recognition model, stored as specified path